davidterins/auto-update-electron-app/README.md

 1. Go to `./release/app/package.json` and bump up the version to 2.0.0.
 2. Run `npm run package` to produce the newer version of the app.
 3. Create a new release for your Github repository matching the version of your app and name the release v.2.0.0.
-4. Upload release files: `AutoUpdateElectronApp Setup 2.0.0`, `AutoUpdateElectronApp Setup 2.0.0.blockmap` & `latest.yml` for windows, files will be named similiar for each platform.
-(Note that auto updates for OSX needs to use .zip target and will not need a .blockmap)
+4. Upload release files: `auto-update-electron-app-win-2.0.0.exe`, `auto-update-electron-app-win-2.0.0.exe.blockmap` & `latest.yml` for windows, files will be named similiar for each platform. *(Note that auto updates for OSX needs to use .zip target and will not need a .blockmap)*
 5. Publish the v2.0.0 release.

+Time to update the app...

+1. Make sure that your API is up and running on URL that provided in your Electron app configuration.
+2. Start the installed version of your app *(should be version 1.0.0)*.
+3. It should now automatically update to version 2.0.0.

 ## Notices